Utena - Sailor Moon

 Episode 1, Anthy’s hair

-Utena also has parallels with Sailor Moon: Both are heroes low in insight who often stray from good action but believe in themselves and do the right thing when it most matters.
+Utena has her own parallels with Sailor Moon: Both are heroes low in insight who often stray from good action but believe in themselves and do the right thing when it most matters.
 And Utena is independently tied to the Rabbit in the Moon—see the constellation Lepus the rabbit.
+Usagi, Anthy, and Utena all suffer romantic jealousy.

 Nephrite leaps over a tall fence from ground level, doing a flip with hands in pockets.